Krxtopher/sumerian-host-demos-babylonjs/README.md

 ## Deploying the Demos to a Web Server

-If you'd like to deploy the demos to a web server so that others can access them follow these steps...
+If you'd like to deploy the demos to a web server so that others can access them follow the steps below.

 Run the following command which will build a deployable version of the web application.